-General Editor: William D. Coleman
+Series Editor: William D. Coleman

 The Globalization and Autonomy Series is the result of a major international research initiative sponsored by the Social Sciences and Humanities Research Council of Canada.
 This international and interdisciplinary research project investigates the relationship between globalization and the processes of securing and building autonomy.
 In particular, the series assesses:

 - the opportunities globalization might create and the constraints globalization might place on individuals and communities seeking to secure and build autonomy;